How do copper IUDs work?

 One of the awesome things about IUDs is that they last for years, but they’re not permanent.
 If you decide that you want to get pregnant, or if you just don’t want to have your IUD anymore, your nurse or doctor can take it out.
-After your get your IUD removed, your fertility goes back to normal.
+After you get your IUD removed, your fertility goes back to what's normal for you.

 What are the kinds of non-hormonal IUDs?